powerpuffpenguin/webpc/README.md

 }
 ```

-system.libsonnet defines the master itself as a slave to register to itself to provide remote control, and only users with root permissions can control the master
+system.libsonnet defines the master itself as a slave to register to itself to provide remote control, and only users with Root or Server permissions can control the master

 ### Set-up-slave